DimitrieStoica/anotherstoic.github.io/ec2.md

 - template of pre-configured EC2 instances
 - includes operating system, applications and any custom configuration

-> AMI characteristics: Region, Operating system, Architecture (32-bit or 64-bit), Launch Permissions, Storage for the Root Device
+`AMI characteristics`: Region, Operating system, Architecture (32-bit or 64-bit), Launch Permissions, Storage for the Root Device

+> Amazon EC2 uses Amazon S3 for storing AMI's

 > When the EC2 instance is launched from an instance store backed AMI, it will not allow the user to configure the shutdown behaviour to “Stop”.
 It gives a warning that the instance does not have the EBS root volume.

 ## Instance types ##